popphp/pop-session/README.md

 ```

 Then, the next request will be successful if it's within the set limit
-of number requests allowed before that session data is erased:
+of number requests allowed before that session data is expired:

 ```php
 if (isset($sess->foo)) {